AishwaryaSujlegaonkar/Dominos---Predictive-Purchase-Order-System/README.md

 Problem Statement : Domino’s needs an efficient way to forecast pizza sales and order ingredients in advance.
 Incorrect purchase planning leads to -
 - Overstocking → Waste & higher costs
-- Understocking → Stockouts & lost revenue
+- Understocking → Stockouts & lost revenue.
 The solution uses historical sales data to predict demand and automatically generate a weekly purchase order for required ingredients.

 Business Use Cases :